 With so many CRM integrations available, it’s enticing to add a whole bunch of them – especially when they’re free.
 However, be mindful of the features you really need and don’t waste space on integrations you’ll never use.

 Native integrations may do the job for a lot of businesses but growing companies will likely need more substantial integrations over time.
 If your business starts to outgrow its integrations, start considering custom APIs.

 Keep these in mind as you start integrating your CRM.
 As you do, you'll also discover additional tips and tricks to improve your process.

-All businesses can benefit from CRM integration because it’s a surefire way to increase productivity and enhance workflow through a consolidation of essential sales tools.
-There are some considerations to keep in mind such as cost and functionality.
-However, with careful planning and budgeting, your CRM integration protocol can go a long way in contributing to the success of your business.
+All businesses can benefit from CRM integration because it’s a surefire way to increase productivity and enhance workflow through the consolidation of essential sales tools.
+There are some considerations to keep in mind, such as cost and functionality.
+However, with careful planning and budgeting, your integration framework can go a long way toward maximizing your CRM’s capabilities and contributing to the success of your business.